rishiraj88/datasciencepostgresql/postgresql-functions-for-data-analysis/fn_range_mean_standard_deviation.md

-# To find Standard Deviation
+# To find Standard Deviation and Mean
+The following measures of deviation for a dataset can be calculated and/or derived:
+- range
+- mean
+- standard deviation

-## query for standard deviation
+## query for range, mean and standard deviation

 SELECT
 	neighborhood,